 When this powerful stimulant travels through the bloodstream and reaches the brain, it impacts the brain’s reward circuit.
-The coke catalyzes signals that are “neurotransmitted” along the brain’s reward circuit pathways where they are mediated and interpreted.
+The coke catalyzes signals that are neurotransmitted along the brain’s reward circuit pathways where they are mediated and interpreted.
 When cocaine travels along these pathways, it triggers an excessive release of dopamine, a neurotransmitter that regulates motivation, pleasure and reward.
 The cocaine-triggered dopamine is rapidly flushed into certain sections of the brain in a series of communications that transmit signals through the nervous system.
-This mechanism leads to an invigorating rush or “high” for most users, boosting their mood and making them feel euphoric, energetic and self-confident.
-The pleasurable cocaine effects on the brain make the drug highly addictive.
+This mechanism leads to an invigorating rush or high for most people who use cocaine, boosting their mood and making them feel euphoric, energetic and self-confident.
+The pleasurable effects of cocaine on the brain make the drug highly addictive.

 Cocaine tends to be abused because it interferes with the brain’s normal communication process in a way that is habit-forming.
 Coke actually alters the brain by blocking the removal of dopamine by binding to the reward center’s dopamine transporters.
 With repeated use, this can result in a buildup of dopamine in the brain’s synapses.
-The dopamine buildup leads to overstimulation of receiving neurons in the brain’s reward circuitry, which makes users seek more cocaine in an attempt to maintain that level of stimulation.
+The dopamine buildup leads to overstimulation of receiving neurons in the brain’s reward circuitry, which makes individuals seek more cocaine in an attempt to maintain that level of stimulation.

 Cocaine’s Other Effects

 Higher doses can lead to erratic behavior that is combative or violent.
-Coke users also can experience an increased heart rate and heart palpitations, and run the risk of having a heart attack, respiratory arrest or stroke, even with just one use.
+Those who use cocaine also can experience an increased heart rate and heart palpitations, and run the risk of having a heart attack, respiratory arrest or stroke, even with just one use.
 These negative side effects can occur even if users are young and generally healthy.
-Cocaine’s effects on the brain also lead to impaired judgment and risky behavior, such as combining it with alcohol or other drugs, using shared needles or having unsafe sex which, in turn, can result in hepatitis or sexually transmitted diseases like HIV/AIDS.
+Cocaine’s effects on the brain also lead to impaired judgment and risky behavior, such as combining it with alcohol or other drugs, using shared needles, or having unsafe sex which, in turn, can result in hepatitis or sexually transmitted diseases like HIV/AIDS.